live-wire/journal/README.md

 ---
+`Mar 5, 2021`
+#### Bounded Blocking Queues
+- Bound blocking queues are amazing for producer consumer settings.
+- You need two mutexes (Locks) to make produce and consume blocking (when queue is full or empty).
+Produce lock and consume lock.
+    + Or a single python `threading.Condition()`
+- Guess what buffered Go channels are! 🤯

+#### Binary Search - Finding leftmost item and rightmost item
+- Need two separate binary searches.
+That go left/right when item found at mid.

+#### Land and Island Problem
+- Flip the problem!
+Water to land calculation needs a single pass over each cell.
+Also BFS, but faster.
+Maintain a visited set().

+#### Splitwise
+- Minimum transactions needed to settle.
+- Amazing DP solution with backtracking.
+- First calculate debt per person.
+(Total sum of array = 0)
+- Keep checking with the transactions on the right.
+Move the value at current cell to the right(where sign is different).
+Then DFS that.
+Then backtrack that transaction settle to look for other possible paths.

+---
 `Mar 4, 2021`
 #### Array remove O(1) trick
 - It is possible to remove item from an array in O(1) if the order of items is not important.